mabdn/score-function-dfs/README.md

 ## License

 The code I wrote in this project is private.
 It is actively used by the KA-RaceIng team.
 It is the core of path planning at KA-RaceIng and is essential for the team's success in autonomous racing.
 Hence, I cannot publish any of this code here.
-I can give you more insights and show you code in a personal discussion, though.
+I can give you more insights in a personal discussion, though.